leancodepl/flutter_corelibrary/packages/enhanced_gradients/README.md

 ## Usage

-The package exposes two ways to modify the builtin `LinearGradient`, `RadialGradient` and `SweepGradient` gradients:
+The package exposes two ways to modify the built-in `LinearGradient`, `RadialGradient` and `SweepGradient` gradients:

 ```dart
 // 1st way: extension method